mollypt/CartoonCaptionContest/README.md

 Cartoons in the New Yorker Cartoon Caption Contest are usually funny because of their incongruity—they juxtapose the mundane and the absurd.
-The mundane element of an illustration often references some recognizable facet of readers' lives, creating a shared sense of identity among readers, who, by submitting captions, show they're in on the joke, writes Philip Smith.
+The mundane element of an illustration often references some recognizable facet of readers' lives—creating a shared sense of identity among readers, who, by submitting captions, show they're in on the joke, writes Philip Smith.

-If The New Yorker represents the lives of its readers, then how are its readers represented?
+If The New Yorker represents the lives of its readers, then how are they represented?
-For my junior independent work, I used machine learning to explore themes in the New Yorker Cartoon Caption Contest, with focus on identifying the most common settings and characters.
+For my junior independent work, I used machine learning to explore themes in the New Yorker Cartoon Caption Contest, with focus on identifying the most common settings, characters, and incongruities.

 My project had the following components: